mstbrown/Getting-and-cleaning-data_Course-project/CodeBook.md

 signals producing fBodyAcc-XYZ, fBodyAccJerk-XYZ, fBodyGyro-XYZ, fBodyAccJerkMag, fBodyGyroMag, fBodyGyroJerkMag.
 (Note the 'f' to indicate frequency domain signals)."

 These signals were used to estimate the variables described in "1.
 The variables..." above.

+In my tidy dataset output, each variable is averaged for each activity and each subject.
+This results in 10299 observations being averaged such that thier mean values are displayed in 180 rows.
+Therefore the units of the tidy dataset are the mean for each activity and each subject of the units in the original dataset described above.

 "3". the transformations that I performed to clean up the data.
 The tidy dataset departs from the original authors' database in the following